HammerOfData/RepData_PeerAssessment1/PA1_template.md

 For this part the missing values are ignored

 ### Calculate the total number of steps taken per day
-Get the "dplyr" package to compactly do calculations.
+Get the "dplyr" package to do compactly written calculations.

 ```r
 library(dplyr)